Remote work income: managing USD earnings in an NPR reality

 Putting it together:

-1. PAN registered, account flagged for inward remittance under the 5% scheme.
-Walk into your bank branch with PAN + citizenship and confirm in writing that your account is set up correctly.
-Five minutes; saves a tax-officer query later.
+- PAN registered, account flagged for inward remittance under the 5% scheme.
+Walk into your bank branch with PAN and citizenship, then confirm in writing that your account is set up correctly.
+Five minutes at the branch saves a tax-officer query later.

-• USD FCY account (optional) — for known USD expenses you want to avoid round-tripping.
+- USD FCY account (optional), for known USD expenses where you want to skip round-tripping.

-3. Receiving channel of choice — SWIFT for big invoices, Wise for clean rates and direct US clients, Payoneer if you're on Upwork/Fiverr.
+- Receiving channel of choice.
+SWIFT for big invoices, Wise for clean rates and direct US clients, Payoneer if you're on Upwork/Fiverr.
 Stick with one as the default for a year before re-evaluating; switching costs are real.

 What goes wrong, and how to avoid it

-The four most common failure modes I've seen, in order of frequency:
+Four common failure modes, in order of frequency:

-1. "I'll just keep it in dollars."
+- "I'll just keep it in dollars."
 Six months later, the USD balance has done nothing while the NPR FD they could have parked it in earned 8%.
-Currency speculation is a paid profession; don't take it on as a side bet.
+Currency speculation is a paid profession.
+Don't take it on as a side bet.

-2. Mixed personal/business accounts.
+- Mixed personal/business accounts.
 USD freelance income, NPR salary, family transfers, and a side gig all flowing through one account.
-At year-end, untangling what's taxable under the 5% scheme vs. slab tax becomes a multi-day spreadsheet exercise.
-A clean separation costs you nothing during the year.
+At year-end, untangling what's taxable under the 5% scheme versus slab tax becomes a multi-day spreadsheet exercise.
+Clean separation costs nothing during the year.

-3. "The bank didn't flag my account, but the money came through."
-Sometimes inward remittances post without the 5% scheme classification, and they get treated as ordinary inward credits.
-You then end up trying to argue eligibility at filing time.
+- "The bank didn't flag my account, but the money came through."
+Inward remittances sometimes post without the 5% scheme classification, and get treated as ordinary inward credits.
+You then end up arguing eligibility at filing time.
 Get the flag confirmed in writing once.

-4. The Hundi temptation, especially in months where the rate is bad.
+- The Hundi temptation, especially in months when the rate is bad.
 A friend offers to convert "at a better rate" via an off-channel transfer.
 The few thousand rupees of upside isn't worth the downstream legal exposure.

 Tracking it in Kharchapatra